unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-skip security checks if the file is under the specified path
+``help``: skip security checks if the file is under the specified path

 static-cache-paths
 ******************